Manchester School of Samba - Since March 1995

 I Wanna Dance!

-If you just fancy an exciting way to work out or want to become one of our dancers or drummers and perform as part of MSS, then come down and join now!
+If you just fancy an exciting way to work out or want to become one of our dancers and perform as part of MSS, then come down and join the dancers!

 The dance class runs as part of the same class as the drumming, and forms an integral part of every rehearsal each week Wednesday at Sacred Trinity Church (see the box above for walking directions).